 No member of the University community can ignore a report of discrimination, discriminatory harassment, or retaliation.
 They should provide the reporter as much assistance in bringing it to the attention of the EO Officer as is reasonably appropriate given their position at the University and relationship with the reporter.
 In terms of reports of discrimination, discriminatory harassment, or retaliation; any trustee, administrator, department chair, program coordinator, manager or supervisor who receives such a complaint from a student or other member of the University community is obligated to report the complaint to the EO Officer as soon as they become aware of it.
-Likewise, any member of the campus community is encouraged to report to the EO Officer any conduct of which they have direct knowledge and which they in good faith believe constitutes discrimination, discriminatory harassment or retaliation in violation of this Policy.
+Likewise, any member of the campus community is encouraged to report to the EO Officer any conduct of which they have direct knowledge and which they in good faith believe constitutes discrimination, discriminator or retaliation in violation of this Policy.

-Individuals with questions about their rights and/or responsibilities under this Policy should contact the EO Officer, Maria Gariepy at mgariepy1@worcester.edu or 508-929-8784.
+Individuals with questions about their rights and/or responsibilities under this Policy should contact the Office of the General Counsel and Equal Opportunity, diversity@worcester.edu 508-929-8053.